Polarity (international relations): Measuring the power concentration

 S = the proportion of power possessed.
 Hence, S_{it} = the proportion of power possessed by state i at time t.

 The expression $\sum_{i=1}^n (S_{it})^2$ represents the sum of the squares of the proportion of power possessed by all states in the great power system.

 The closer the resulting concentration is to zero, the more evenly divided power is.
 The closer to 1, the more concentrated power is.
 There is a general but not strict correlation between concentration and polarity.
 It is rare to find a result over 0.5, but a result between 0.4 and 0.5 usually indicates a unipolar system, while a result between 0.2 and 0.4 usually indicated a bipolar or multipolar system.
 Concentration can be plotted over time, so that the fluctuations and trends in concentration can be observed.
+The military capability concentration was estimated at 0.267 for 2023.

+The global share of GDP (PPP) by the top two countries was 34% in 2025 according to the IMF.